haltcase/trilogy/docs/api.md

 ## column descriptor

 Each property of the object you pass to define the schema of a model is called a 'column descriptor'.
-It's so named because it describes the column - its type, such as `String` or `Number`, and its attributes, like whether it is the primary key, is nullable, has a default value, etc.
+It's so named because it describes the column &mdash; its type, such as `String` or `Number`, and its attributes, like whether it is the primary key, is nullable, has a default value, etc.